vkostyanetsky/AuditLogSettings/README.md

 MetadataObjectsToIgnore.Add(Metadata.InformationRegisters.AccessGroupValues.FullName());
 ```

-### Standard requisites are not supported
+### Unsupported Requisites

 Currently, you cannot enable data history for:

-1. Details "Order" of any chart of accounts;
+1. The `Order` attribute of any chart of accounts;
-2. The "Line Number" attribute of the tabular part of any business process.
+2. The `Line Number` attribute of any tabular part of any business process.

 Why?
 Have no clue.
 There is no single word about this in the documentation, and the platform just indifferently throws an exception.
 Most likely, its developers will fix this soon.

 So far, I have disabled working with these details in the code, so the data processor ignores them and does not display them in the details tree.
-If you need to override this behavior, remove the If / EndIf blocks with code that calls the IsStandardAttributeWithName() function.
+If you need to override this behavior, remove the `If` / `EndIf` blocks with code that calls the `IsStandardAttributeWithName()` function.